Honda Insight review

 Our choice: Honda Insight 1.3 IMA HS

-The Honda Insight is a bit smaller than its rival the Toyota Prius, but they do share a very similar coupe-like silhouette.
-There are blue-tinted headlamps, a smart grille and an odd-shaped rear, which is designed in the pursuit of aerodynamics.
-The interior is futuristic, with highlights including a glowing speedometer, which turns green when you drive economically and then dark blue when you don't.
-Entry-level cars come fitted with 15-inch alloy wheels, climate control, all-round electric windows and MP3 compatibility.
-Mid-spec cars get 16-inch alloys, automatic wipers and lights, rear parking sensors, front fog lights and a USB socket.
-Range-topping HX cars get Bluetooth and a sat-nav system with traffic updates and vice recognition.
+The Honda Insight is a bit smaller than its Toyota Prius rival, but the two cars do share similar dimensions and have the same coupe-like silhouette.
+Setting the Insight apart are blue-tinted headlamps, a smart grille and an odd-shaped rear, which is designed in the pursuit of aerodynamics.
+The interior is futuristic, with highlights including a glowing speedometer – this turns green when you drive economically and dark blue when you don't, and part of the fun of owning the car for many people will be the challenge of staying in this ‘green zone’.
+Equipment is fairly generous across the range, with entry-level models featuring 15-inch alloy wheels, climate control, all-round electric windows and MP3 compatibility.
+Mid-spec cars get slightly bigger, 16-inch alloys, as well as automatic wipers and lights, rear parking sensors, front foglights and a USB socket.
+Range-topping HX cars are equipped with Bluetooth connectivity, as well as a sat-nav system with traffic updates and voice recognition.

-The Insight has five star Euro NCAP crash test rating, with an impressive 90 per cent for adult occupant protection and 86 per cent in the safety assist category.
-It comes fitted as standard with ABS, ESP and driver, passenger, side and curtain airbags.
-Honda has a very strong reputation for reliability, and it finished sixth out of 30 in the 2012 Driver Power reliability survey.
+The experts at Euro NCAP awarded the Honda Insight the maximum five-star rating in crash tests, with the car scoring an impressive 90 per cent for adult occupant protection and 86 per cent in the safety assist category.
+All versions come fitted as standard with ABS and ESP, as well as a full complement of driver, passenger, side and curtain airbags.
+Honda has a very strong reputation for reliability, and although the Insight didn’t rank in the Auto Express Driver Power 2013 satisfaction survey – not enough owners took part – the company finished sixth out of 32 in the manufacturer rankings.
+So customers can be reassured that problems are likely to be few and far between.
 The hybrid system was developed in the Civic Hybrid so is tried and tested.

-The Insight has a 408-litre boot, which expands to 1,017 litres with the rear seats folded.
-This is more than the Vauxhall Ampera and VW Golf, but just less than the Toyota Prius.
-Unlike with most hybrids, the battery pack doesn't encroach into the cabin space.
-The seats are comfortable enough and there's plenty of legroom front and back.
-That said, taller rear passengers may find their head scraping the roof lining due to the coupe-like roofline.
-There is plenty of neat storage, though, including one below the stereo for your your MP3 player.
+The Insight has a boot size of 408 litres, which expands to 1,017 litres with the rear seats folded.
+This is more than in conventional family cars like the VW Golf, as well as the range-extending Vauxhall Ampera hybrid, but crucially the Honda trails its Toyota Prius arch rival in this area.
+Still, unlike most hybrids, the battery pack doesn't encroach into the cabin space, ensuring that the Insight makes the most of its dimensions.
+The seats are comfortable enough and there's plenty of legroom in the front and back.
+Taller passengers may find their head scraping the rooflining when sitting in the rear, though, due to the coupe-like roofline.
+The Insight compensates for this with plenty of neat storage, including a cubby below the stereo in which owners can keep their MP3 player away from prying eyes.